Olodus/c7i/Readme.md

 Goals:
 - Learn a little Rust.
-- Maybe learn to do cli animations.
+- Learn to do nice cli.

-- Maybe some more training things later.
+Future work:
+- Nicer animations